Blog archive

 School closure information

 Unless you’ve been in a cave (or outside of the UK) for the last few days, you’ll know that we’ve been experiencing the fun of a ‘severe snow event’.
 The exact definition of a severe snow event remains unanswered, and I’ll leave the debate over whether what we’ve been experiencing is severe to another time.
 What is important, however, is that a large number of schools have been closed because of the snow.
+The BBC reported earlier that over 500 schools were closed today in Wales alone.

 3 February 2009